Provinces of Ireland: The Three Collas and the founding of Airgíalla

+Historical origins

 The origins of the provinces of Ireland can be traced to the medieval cóiceda (literally "fifths") or "over-kingdoms" of Ireland.
-There were theoretically five such over-kingdoms, however in reality during the historical period there were always more.
+There were theoretically five such over-kingdoms; however, in reality during the historical period there were always more.
 At the start of the 9th century the following are listed: Airgíalla, Connachta, Laigin, Northern Uí Néill (Ailech), Southern Uí Néill (Mide), Mumu, and Ulaid.
 These seven over-kingdoms are again listed in the 12th-century Lebor na Cert.

-Structure

 Each over-kingdom was divided into smaller territorial units, the definition of which, whilst not consistent in Irish law tracts, followed a pattern of different grades.
 In theory in the early medieval period: